-This course is the second of four Missionary Life and Language Practicums spanning the students' 13-month global internship and consists of the same three main components: language learning, immersion in the local culture, and the experience of missionary life.
-During the first months of life in a cross-cultural setting, the goal of the student is to engage in the local community as much as possible.
-Immersion in the culture will provide an integral foundation for future ministry as students invest in relationships, language building, and cultural learning activities in their new environment.
-As students enter a new culture, many things challenge faith and spirituality.
+This course is the second of four Missionary Life and Language Practicums spanning the students' 13month global internship.
+During this first year of life in a cross-cultural setting, the goal of the student is to engage in the local community as much as possible.
+Immersion in the culture provides an integral foundation for future ministry as students invest in relationships, language building, and cultural learning activities within their new environment.
+Each practicum course consists of three main components: language learning, immersion in the local culture, and the experience of missionary life.
+Because missionary life by definition is contextual and responsive, students will experience these three components in varied intensity according to their internship site.